NHL Regular Season & Stanley Cup Preview & Betting Guide

 Western Conference Final Whitewashers

-Since 1994 and the creation of the Western Conference as we know it, only three teams have made it to the Stanley Cup final by whitewashing their Conference final, Anaheim in 2003 who went on to lose 4-3 to the Devils.
+Since 1994 and the creation of the Western Conference as we know it, only four teams have made it to the Stanley Cup final by whitewashing their Conference final: Anaheim in 2003, who went on to lose 4-3 to the Devils.

-The most recent was the Colorado Avalanche, a team well thought of throughout the season that only needed twenty games in the playoffs which included a whitewash of Oilers in the conference final before defeating the Lightning in the final.
+The Colorado Avalanche in 2022 was another, a team well thought of throughout the season that only needed twenty games in the playoffs, which included a whitewash of the Oilers in the conference final before defeating the Lightning in the final.

 The Stanley Cup Finals Strategy

-That means in total, since 1994, twelve teams have made it to the Stanley Cup Finals having needed seven games in their conference series and playing against a team who won their conference in fewer than seven games, of those twelve teams, eleven went on to win the Stanley Cup.
+That means in total, since 1994, twelve teams have made it to the Stanley Cup Finals, having needed seven games in their conference series and playing against a team that won their conference in fewer than seven games.
+Of those twelve teams, eleven went on to win the Stanley Cup.

-Those going into the Stanley Cup finals on the back of a five-game series have a poor record, with only 4 cup wins from a total of 18 teams, which is a very poor record.
+Those going into the Stanley Cup finals on the back of a five-game series have a poor record, with only 5 Cup wins from a total of 19 teams, which is a poor record, although the 2026 winner came from that.

 Games NeededEasternWesternTotal